-- Abstract should be 250 words or less to summarize the overall objectives being presented in the poster.
+- Abstract should be 250 words or less and should summarize the overall objectives being presented in the poster.
 This can be included in bullet point format if preferred.

-- Additionally include a detailed description, which should describe the poster make up itself and include the outcomes to be presented.
+- The application should include a detailed description of poster make up itself and include the outcomes to be presented.
 Limit to 500 words (use the less=more concept).